 [Bad Joke] Now can someone please tell me how to join my VMware VirtualCenter 2.5 to Microsoft Virtual Machine Manager (VMM), just kidding!

 VMware Podcast List

-Still want more then list to VMware Podcast by other experts!
+Still want more than a list of VMware Podcast by other experts!

-Do you want you VMware blog listed on VMinstall.com, please contact me or comment below.
+Do you want your VMware blog listed on VMinstall.com, please contact me or comment below?